CalConnect/DEVGUIDE/FreeBusyAvailability.md

    *  Potential attendees don't maintain their calendars Many people are very relaxed about maintaining their calendars
    *  Their calendars aren't available.
-      Some work environments explicitly prohibit users from exporting calendar data outside fo the work environment.
+      Some work environments explicitly prohibit users from exporting calendar data outside of the work environment.
    *  Busy people are 100% busy

 ## Availability